 Later in February, Student 7 smashed a cupcake in S.'s face after S. was following her and others around, calling them names.
 Woolford issued Student 7 an in-school suspension.
-In March, S. told a student that she "wanted to cut [the students] fingers off and eat them," and "if your brother comes home with a couple of bruises, you know who did it ... would you mind if your brother comes home and dies, like I poisoned him?"
-On March 6th, Student 11's parent reported that S. told other students that she would "cut them and strangle them all while laughing" and would call Student 11 "Penis" as a nickname.
+In March, S. told a student that she "wanted to cut [the student's] fingers off and eat them," and "if your brother comes home with a couple of bruises, you know who did it ... would you mind if your brother comes home and dies, like I poisoned him?"
+On March 6th, Student 11's parent reported that S. would call Student 11 "penis" as a nickname, and told other students that she would "cut them and strangle them all while laughing."

 There were other minor incidents throughout the spring semester, but the most serious occurred on May 8th.
-Student 4 ran out of her classroom, attacked S., and a full-blown fistfight ensued.
+Student 4 ran out of her classroom and attacked S., and a fullblown fistfight ensued.
 Student 4 was suspended with a recommendation of expulsion, and law enforcement was notified.